-Cantor Dust began around the turn of the century as pianist Mark Klassen began the task of writing and self-recording songs in a basement apartment in Winnipeg.
-After much exploration, he embarked on the dream-like journey of creating albums spanning from primarily instrumental orchestrations to concept albums outlining tales of otherworldly natures.
-In 2003, his first album Swallowed By The Night was released; a solo journey through darkened dreams and falling poppy petals.
+Cantor Dust began around the turn of the century as pianist Mark Klassen began the task of writing and self-recording songs in a basement apartment in Winnipeg, MB, Canada.
+After much exploration, he embarked on the dream-like journey of creating albums spanning from primarily instrumental orchestrations to narrative concept albums outlining tales of otherworldly natures.
+In 2003, he released his first album Swallowed By The Night, a solo journey through darkened dreams and falling poppy petals.

-2011 found Cantor Dust united with a four-piece consisting of percussion, cello, trumpet, and guest vocalists, for the performance of Safaris I’ve Been On; a compendium of adventures through time and space, delivering the listener throughout magical landscapes of two-stepping mountains and interdimensional seas; filled with all sorts of creatures of whimsy and wonder.
-Safaris I’ve Been On served indeed as a story-telling children’s album for the imaginative adult audience.
+For the live performances of Safaris I’ve Been On (2011), Cantor Dust united with a group of musicians consisting of percussion, cello, and trumpet.
+Safaris… offers a compendium of adventures through time and space, transporting the listener through magical landscapes of two-stepping mountains and interdimensional seas, filled with all sorts of creatures of whimsy and wonder.
+Safaris I’ve Been On served as a story-telling children’s album for the imaginative adult audience.

-In 2015, Cantor Dust released its first recording to rely heavily upon other musicians in the studio, I Can’t Find My Cape, a pop-rock infused album of eternal dynamics, bewilderment, and fear.
-Piano and synth-based compositions driven by elegant drums and texturing guitars, symphonic orchestration, and towering vocals to deliver a powerful message of the world’s epic heroes’ inabilities to bring us safely from the apocalypse.
+In 2015, Cantor Dust released its first recording to rely heavily upon other musicians in the studio.
+I Can’t Find My Cape is a pop-rock infused album of eternal dynamics, bewilderment, and fear.
+The piano and synth-based compositions are driven by elegant drums, textured guitars, and towering vocals to deliver a powerful message of the ineptitude of the world’s epic heroes’ to carry us safely from the apocalypse..

-Paired with cellist Natanielle Felicitas, the band now finds itself exploring new reaches of space in the creation of its upcoming album as a two-piece.
+The 2020 iteration of Cantor Dust pairs Klassen with multi-genre cellist Natanielle Felicitas, as the band now finds itself exploring new reaches of space in the creation of its upcoming album.